Western Sydney University (Governance) Rule

-(2) A person cannot nominate himself or herself for election.
+(2) A person cannot self-nominate for election.

-(3) A nomination for election must be:
+(3) A nomination for election must:

-(4) Eligible voters in an election may only nominate one candidate only for election to each office.
+(4) Eligible voters in an election may only nominate one candidate for election to each office.
 If a person nominates more than one candidate to a position, the returning officer must:

 (5) The deadline for close of nominations is the time and date specified in a notice of election.

-(1) On or before the deadline for close of nominations, a candidate may provide the returning officer with a statement (including a photo of the candidate) of no more than 300 words that contains:
+(1) On or before the deadline for close of nominations, a candidate must provide the returning officer with a statement (including a photo of the candidate) of no more than 300 words that contains:

 (2) The returning officer may ask the candidate to edit or redact any information provided under subclause (1) that exceeds the 300 word limit, or which the returning officer reasonably considers is irrelevant or inappropriate.

 (3) If the candidate does not comply with a request under subclause (2) by the deadline specified in that request, then the returning officer may withhold the candidate’s statement from being distributed to voters.

 (1) If the returning officer is satisfied that a nomination does not comply with the requirements of clause 9, then the returning officer is to reject that nomination.